Fiserv/firstvision-apac/docs/APIs/Account-Management/Update-Statement-Preference.md

 # Update Statement Preference

 This API is used to update statement preference for a given account.
-This API can be be invoked with an business unit and account number.

-Fields that are not provided in the request object will be initialised to their default values.
-All numeric fields are initialised to zero and alphanumeric fields initialised to spaces.

 ## Endpoint